-Exploring the Chorao wetlands is best done by kayak.
+Exploring the Chorao wetlands is best done through kayaking tour in Goa.
 Without any engines you quietly paddle your way through the mangroves without scaring away any of the amazing species who call this their home.
 You can also get to places that most motorised boats would not be able to get to.
 Exploring areas hidden to most, getting off that beaten track.

 In a small clearing we enjoyed an early lunch of sandwiches, a cake and juice.
 As we sat eating our snacks, life carried on around us.
 Birds carried on fishing, fish carried on catching the flies and flies carried on well …erm flying.

-My guide had so much information about the area and the wildlife.
+My guide for the kayaking tour in Goa had so much information about the area and the wildlife.
 Any question I asked, he knew the answer, so knowledgeable.
 I learnt about the Mangrove forest and the ecosystem within.
 How mother nature had provided a breeding ground for the local fauna.

 As we paddled back through the narrow channels into the large river to our starting point, I realised how many people who come to Goa, would not even realise that this unique experience was here.
 How many of these people think of Goa as the beach and party location of India?
-Do they realise that paradise can also come in the form of a canoe and a paddle?
+Do they realise that paradise can also come in the form of this kayaking tour in Goa?

-Do you think this is a great way to see a place?
+Do you think the kayaking tour in Goa is a great way to see a place?
 Have you ever been on a cycle tour?
 Please comment below.
 Don’t forget to subscribe (It’s free!) to my blog for more posts like this and interesting travel tips.

-1/ I took this tour with Adventure Breaks.
+1/ I took this kayaking tour in Goa with Adventure Breaks.
 Chorao Chillout Kayaking lasts 3 hours.
 Time is dependant on the tide times as it is best to do this around high tide.

 2/ Cost: 1 kayaker: Rs 4,475; 2 – 3 kayakers: Rs 2,590 each; 4 – 5 kayakers: Rs 2,090 each; 6 – 10 kayakers: Rs 1,790 each